dimdenGD/OldTwitter/README.md

 For beta version:
 - You need Github account, please register if you haven't first!
 - Go to [Actions page](https://github.com/dimdenGD/OldTwitter/actions)
-- Click on latest workflow run (first from top)
+- Click on latest "Pack Extension" workflow run (either first or second from top)
 - Download `OldTwitterChrome` if you're on Chromium based browsers and `OldTwitterFirefox` if you're on Firefox

 For stable version: